cybercritter/packet_capture_utility/PROPOSAL.md

 This app will capture packets from the IP/TCP/UDP stack and log them.<br>

-The packet header information and data will be processed and presented in user readable format.
+The packet summary will be processed and presented in user readable format.

 ## Requirements
 JonA- From Discord Channel<br>

-**IF YOU ARE NOT PLANNING ON DOING THE DEFAULT PROJECT MENTIONED ABOVE, YOU NEED TO PLAN AND DISCUSS WHAT YOUR'RE DOING WITH ME BEFORE THIS THURSDAY**<br>
+**IF YOU ARE NOT PLANNING ON DOING THE DEFAULT PROJECT MENTIONED ABOVE, YOU NEED TO PLAN AND DISCUSS WHAT YOU'RE DOING WITH ME BEFORE THIS THURSDAY**<br>
 The main goals / requirements for the final project are to get you familiar with the following:
 1. Writing and using your own classes/objects
 2. File Input / Output